 Recreational Water Monitoring Program

-With the mantra “Save Our Lake” marking the birth of Pontchartrain Conservancy (as Lake Pontchartrain Basin Foundation) in 1989, it was clear that Lake Pontchartrain’s water quality was issue #1.
-At that time, the lake and many north shore rivers were closed to swimming due to contamination with fecal coliform bacteria.
+With the mantra of ”Science for Our Coast" making up Pontchartrain Conservancy's mission, it is clear that Lake Pontchartrain’s water quality is at the forefront of the organization's scientific endeavors.
+In 1989, the year of Pontchartrain Conservancy's (formally Lake Pontchartrain Basin Foundation) creation, the lake and many north shore rivers were closed to swimming due to contamination with fecal coliform bacteria.
 Pontchartrain Conservancy started tackling this issue immediately with water quality monitoring in Lake Pontchartrain and investigations into pollution sources.

-Pontchartrain Conservancy samples ten recreational sites on a weekly basis utilizing EPA-approved methods.
-The “weekly” sites are each tested for the physiochemical parameters of water temperature, dissolved oxygen, salinity, conductivity, and Secchi Disk clarity.
+Pontchartrain Conservancy samples twelve recreational sites on a weekly basis utilizing EPA-approved methods.
+The sites are each tested for the physiochemical parameters of water temperature, dissolved oxygen, salinity, conductivity, and Secchi Disk clarity.
 All physiochemical parameters are sampled three times and averaged for a daily value and for quality control purposes.
-Turbidity is also monitored, where the “average” function on the turbidimeter is employed to average ten readings.
-To test the safety of the water for recreation, lpbf samples two bacteria that are indicators of contamination with waste, fecal coliform and Enterococcus.
-Fecal coliform and Enterococcus “grab” samples of 100 ml volume are collected at each site in sterile containers and taken to local EPA-approved laboratory for analysis within six hours of collection.
-The results can be seen on the lpbf’s weekly-data-report webpage and in local media.
+To test the safety of the water for recreation, PC samples three bacteria that are indicators of contamination with waste, Fecal Coliform, Enterococcus, and E.Coli.
+"Grab” samples of 100 ml volume are collected at each site in sterile containers and taken to local EPA-approved laboratory for analysis within six hours of collection.

 - Disseminate water quality information to the public on a weekly basis;